-The Cardiology Service of Newtown Veterinary Specialists offers comprehensive evaluation and treatment of cardiovascular diseases in small animals by Dr. Justin Carlson.
+The Cardiology Service of Newtown Veterinary Specialists offers comprehensive evaluation and treatment of cardiovascular diseases in small animals.

 Appointments are available Monday to Friday.
 To schedule an appointment or to learn more about the specialty services available at Newtown Veterinary Specialists, please call 203-270-VETS (8387).